-Windows version FAT FAT16 FAT32 exFAT NTFS CDFS UDF CSVFS Windows 8 and subsequent Х X Х X Х Х Х X Windows 7, Windows Server 2008 R2 Х Х Х Х Х Х Х Windows Vista operating system with Service Pack 1 (SP1), Windows Server 2008, Windows Server 2008 R2 Х × × Х Х Х Х Windows Vista RTM Х Х Х Х Х Х Windows XP Х Х Х Х Х
+Windows version FAT FAT16 FAT32 exFAT NTFS CDFS UDF CSVFS Windows 8 and subsequent Х X X X X X X Х Windows 7, Windows Server 2008 R2 Х X X X X Х X

+Windows version FAT FAT16 FAT32 exFAT NTFS CDFS UDF CSVFS Windows Vista operating system with Service Pack 1 (SP1), Windows Server 2008, Windows Server 2008 R2 Х X X X X X X Windows Vista RTM Х X Х Х X Χ Windows XP X Х Х X X
-<144> Section 2.5.2: Query and set operations are supported only by the NTFS file system, and the quota index information is saved in the NTFS metadata file "\\$Extend\\$Quota:\$Q:\$INDEX ALLOCATION".

-<145> Section 2.5.2: Logging makes an entry in the Windows application event log.

-<146> Section 2.5.4: In Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2, if per-user quotas are in use, this value can be less than the total number of allocation units on the disk.
-Non-Microsoft quota management software might display the same behavior as these versions of Windows if that software was implemented as a file system filter driver, and the driver implementer opted to set the FileFsFullSizeInformation in the same manner as Windows 2000.

-<147> Section 2.5.4: In Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2, if per-user quotas are in use, this value can be less than the total number of free allocation units on the disk.

-<148> Section 2.5.5: A maximum length of 32 characters is imposed for any Windows file system, though some file systems can impose a stricter limit.
+- <145> Section 2.5.2: Query and set operations are supported only by the NTFS file system, and the quota index information is saved in the NTFS metadata file "\\$Extend\\$Quota:\$Q:\$INDEX_ALLOCATION". - <146> Section 2.5.2: Logging makes an entry in the Windows application event log. - <147> Section 2.5.4: In Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2, if per-user quotas are in use, this value can be less than the total number of allocation units on the disk.
+Non-Microsoft quota management software might display the same behavior as these versions of Windows if that software was implemented as a file system filter driver, and the driver implementer opted to set the FileFsFullSizeInformation in the same manner as Windows 2000. - <148> Section 2.5.4: In Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2, if per-user quotas are in use, this value can be less than the total number of free allocation units on the disk. - <149> Section 2.5.5: A maximum length of 32 characters is imposed for any Windows file system, though some file systems can impose a stricter limit.
 The Microsoft FAT file system supports volume labels that are 0 to 11 characters in length.
 ReFS and NTFS support volume labels that are 0 to 32 characters in length.
-All Unicode characters are permitted in a volume label with the exception of the NULL character, which is reserved for use as a string terminator.

-<149> Section 2.5.6: The Microsoft ReFS, FAT, EXFAT, UDFS, and CDFS file systems do not support the use of object IDs and return a status code of STATUS_INVALID_PARAMETER.

-\leq 150> Section 2.5.6: Windows does not write information into the ExtendedInfo field for file systems.

-<151> Section 2.5.7: This information class is only available in the following:

-- Windows 8 and subsequent - Microsoft-implemented file systems including NTFS, ReFS, FAT, ExFAT, UDFS, and CDFS

-<152> Section 2.5.7: This is also the reported physical sector size of the device for atomicity.
+All Unicode characters are permitted in a volume label with the exception of the NULL character, which is reserved for use as a string terminator. - <150> Section 2.5.6: The Microsoft ReFS, FAT, EXFAT, UDFS, and CDFS file systems do not support the use of object IDs and return a status code of STATUS_INVALID_PARAMETER. - <151> Section 2.5.6<150> Section 2.5.6: Windows does not write information into the ExtendedInfo field for file systems. - <152> Section 2.5.7: This information class is only available in the following: - Windows 8 and subsequent - Microsoft-implemented file systems including NTFS, ReFS, FAT, ExFAT, UDFS, and CDFS - <153> Section 2.5.7: This is also the reported physical sector size of the device for atomicity.
 Note that NTFS does basic sanitation to ensure this value does not cause unexpected application behavior.
+NTFS performs the following basic sanitization: - Ensures that the reported physical sector size is greater than or equal to the logical sector size.
+If it is not, the value of this field is set to the logical sector size. - Ensures that the reported physical sector size is a power of two.
+If it is not, the value of this field is set to the logical sector size. - <154> Section 2.5.7: This is the reported physical sector size of the device for performance.
+Note that NTFS does basic sanitation to ensure that this value does not cause unexpected application behavior.
 NTFS performs the following basic sanitization: